 Someone once said that there is no free lunch, but there sure is if your construction lender fudges the documentation around $44,842.32 and it covers your interest cost!

 You might also like: Applied Example of Machine Learning in Banking and Construction Loan Management

-Rabbet is the leading software for construction lenders and construction loan management.
-Everything we do – from rapid-fire document processing to payments to lien management – is designed to improve efficiencies and mitigate risk through process automation.
+Rabbet is the leading software for construction lenders and developers.
+Everything we do—from rapid-fire document processing to real-time reporting—is designed to improve efficiencies and mitigate risk through process automation.